• Skip to primary navigation

 If you've never used the Dough program on your bread machine before, there are a few useful things to keep in mind:

-1. Add the ingredients in the order listed in the recipe: For the dough to mix properly, this is a crucial first step.
+For the dough to mix properly, this is a crucial first step.

-2. Cut the butter into pieces: If you try to drop a solid chunk of 2 tablespoon of butter into your bread machine, the small paddle will struggle to incorporate the butter evenly throughout the dough.
-To help the bread maker do its job, cut the butter into 4 smaller pieces and scatter them in the bread pan.
+If you try to drop a solid chunk of 2 tbsp of butter into your bread machine, the small paddle will struggle to incorporate the butter evenly throughout the dough.

-3. Keep the yeast away from the salt: When filling a bread machine pan, the yeast is the last ingredient to be added.
+When filling a bread machine pan, the yeast is the last ingredient to be added.
 Use the back of a spoon to form a well in the top of the flour for the yeast.
-This helps keep the yeast away from the salt until it is time to be blended together.
-Direct contact with the salt can kill the yeast and prevent a nice rise.

-4. Watch the first knead: Not all bread makers are equal when it comes to forming the dough.
+Not all bread makers are equal when it comes to forming the dough.
 Take a peek during the first knead cycle and scrape down the sides of the bread pan if you find dry pockets of flour collecting in the corners.

 The hearty nature of the whole wheat in the hamburger bun makes these rolls best served warm.
 At room temperature, the texture can have a very thick chew.